ayushjha1114/DSA-MERN-Questions/Quick MERN Revision/Frontend_question.md

 ---

+🧠 What Happens in "Legacy Mode"?
+In pre-React 18 (legacy mode):

+Rendering is synchronous and non-interruptible.

+Once a component starts rendering, React blocks the main thread until it's done.

+That means long rendering tasks can freeze the UI, leading to poor UX.

+⚙️ How React 18’s Concurrent Mode Works (Under the Hood) React 18 introduced a new concurrent rendering engine.
+Here's how it pauses and resumes rendering:

+1. Scheduling with Time Slicing (via Scheduler)
+React uses a scheduling algorithm (built into the scheduler package) to:

+Break rendering into small units of work.

+After each unit, check if there’s a higher-priority task (like a user typing or clicking).

+If so, it pauses rendering, lets the urgent task run, and resumes rendering later.

+This is called cooperative multitasking.

+✅ Think of it like JavaScript setTimeout, where you break a long task into steps using short delays so you can do other things in between.

+2. Interruptible Rendering
+React's internal renderer (Fiber) creates a linked list of work units called fibers.

+Each fiber node represents a piece of the UI (e.g., a component or DOM element).
+These can now be processed individually.

+🧩 Example: If you're rendering a large list of components, React can render 20, pause, then resume with the 21st, etc.

+3. Priority Levels
+React assigns priority lanes to updates:

+Immediate (e.g., typing, clicks)

+User-blocking

+Normal

+Low priority

+Idle

+If a higher-priority update comes while React is midway through a lower-priority render, it suspends the low-priority task and switches to the urgent one.

+Once the urgent work is done, React resumes where it left off.

+4. No DOM Mutations Until Commit
+Even though rendering is happening in "pieces", DOM is not updated until the commit phase.

+That means users never see half-rendered UIs.

+Real World Example: Typeahead Search with useTransition jsx
+Copy
+Edit
+const [query, setQuery] = useState('');
+const [results, setResults] = useState([]);
+const [startTransition, isPending] = useTransition();

+const handleChange = (e) => {
+  const value = e.target.value;
+  setQuery(value); // urgent update
+  startTransition(() => {
+    // low-priority update (can be paused)
+    const filtered = heavySearch(value);
+    setResults(filtered);
+  });
+};
+Here:

+setQuery(value) is urgent—React updates it immediately.

+startTransition wraps a slower update (setResults) that React can pause/resume.

+🛠️ TL;DR: How It Works Mechanically
+Step	What Happens
+Break into work units	React turns rendering into incremental steps (fibers).
+Check for interruptions	After each unit, React checks if there's something more urgent.
+Pause & switch tasks	If yes, React pauses and switches to the urgent task.
+Resume later	React resumes where it left off when the main thread is free.
+Commit	DOM is updated only once all work is done.

 ### 🌐 2.
 Hydration in React (SSR + CSR)

 - Hydration is the process of taking server-rendered HTML and attaching event listeners and internal React state to it on the client side.